TheQuinbox/quinread/docs/readme.md

 * Quinread can now read mobi books.
 * Added a help menu, with an about dialog.
 * The currently opened document's name is now shown in the title bar (thanks Mason for the suggestion)!
+* When using export to text, the default filename is now the document's name + .txt.

 ### 0.28.